-The most senior Highway Technician within the district will be notified of their selection and start date within three (3) working days of the close of the posting.
-At the Agency's discretion, this process will repeat until there are no internal Highway Technicians 1, 2, 3M, 3C/M or HTES who bid internally.
-Employees who bid internally and who are not selected may grieve the non-selection and the grievance may be heard at non-traditional arbitration for resolution.
-Any employee with an active suspension at the time of the posting shall have no rights to grieve non-selection.
-After all internal lateral postings under this process an HT 1 may be posted pursuant to Article 17, however, HTs within the district cannot bid on that vacancy posting.
+At the Agency's discretion, this process will repeat from location to location until there are no internal Highway Technicians 1, 2, 3, or 4 employees on a specific location's transfer list.
+Any employee with an active suspension shall have no rights to grieve non-selection.
+After all internal lateral transfers under this process have been filled, an HT 1 may be posted pursuant to Article 17, however, HTs within ODOT cannot bid on that vacancy posting.